-Board Member since 15 June 2007; Resignation in 2010; eligible for re-election up to 2013
+Board Member since 15 June 2007; Resignation in 2013.

 President NGO Eco-Globe; General Director Ecoglobe LLC.
-She holds a MS in Agronomy and Phytopathology from the Armenian Agricultural Academy Yerevan, Armenia and is a doctor of Agriculture, the Yerevan State University, Institute of plant protection Yerevan
+She holds a MS in Agronomy and Phytopathology from the Armenian Agricultural Academy Yerevan, Armenia and is a doctor of Agriculture, the Yerevan State University, Institute of plant protection Yerevan.